srdjanmutlak/Saucedemo-and-Gorest-task/README.md

 Verify that the items are sorted correctly
 Change the sorting to Price (high to low)
 Verify that the items are sorted correctly
-3. Test: Cannot login with incorrect credentials
+3. Test: Cannot login with incorrect credentials.
 Go to https://www.saucedemo.com/
 Enter an incorrect username
 Enter an incorrect password